MartyOfMCA/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## It is a good file that cuts iron without making a noise
 The script uses the echo command to create a file with the escape character to allow the file nae with some symbols

+## Save current state of directory
+The script writes the results of ls -la command to a file